DavidLDawes/lightwalletd/docs/architecture.md

 ## Ingester

-The ingester is the component responsible for transforming raw Zcash block data into a compact block.
+The ingester is the component responsible for transforming raw VerusCoin block data into a compact block.

 The ingester is a modular component.
 Anything that can retrieve the necessary data and put it into storage can fulfill this role.
-Currently, the only ingester available communicated to zcashd through RPCs and parses that raw block data.
+Currently, the only ingester available communicated to verusd through RPCs and parses that raw block data.

 **How do I run it?**